Nii Lamptey

 Nii Odartey Lamptey (born 10 December 1974) is a Ghanaian former professional footballer and current manager of Elmina Sharks as well as the proprietor of a school in Accra called Glow-Lamp International School.
-During his career he played as a striker from 1990 until 2008 notably for Anderlecht, for Aston Villa, PSV Eindhoven, Coventry City and the Ghana national football team.
+During his career he played as a striker from 1990 until 2008 notably for Aston Villa, PSV Eindhoven, Coventry City and the Ghana national football team.

 He is known foremost for his erratic career, in which he became a superstar as a teenager and then suffered a long string of failures which burnt him out well before his time.
 Lamptey has been used as a byword for a cautionary tale of putting too much pressure on young players to be successful.

 He also played for Anderlecht, Venezia, Boca Juniors, Unión Santa Fe, Ankaragücü, União Leiria, Greuther Fürth, Shandong Luneng, Al-Nassr, Asante Kotoko and Jomo Cosmos.

 Early years

 Nii Lamptey was born in Tema, but grew up in the two biggest Ghanaian cities, Accra and Kumasi.
 He had a miserable childhood, as his parents abused and neglected him.
 His father was an alcoholic who often beat and lashed him and sometimes burnt his body with cigarettes.
 Lamptey often refused to spend the nights home and frequently skipped school, only finding refuge in football.
 Soon, he began to excel in this sport, despite his father heckling him and hurling verbal abuse from the sidelines whenever he watched his son play football.

 When Lamptey was eight, his parents divorced, and his stepfather threw him out of the household.
 Lamptey found refuge in a Muslim football camp and converted from Christianity to Islam to qualify for entry.
 When his stepfather found this out, he accused his stepson of sacrilege and often quarreled in front of the football camp.